cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 # Acknowledgments
 {:numbered="false"}

-The AEGIS authenticated encryption algorithm was invented by Hongjun Wu and Bart Preneel.
+The AEGIS family of authenticated encryption algorithms was invented by Hongjun Wu and Bart Preneel.

 The state update function leverages the AES permutation invented by Joan Daemen and Vincent Rijmen.
 They also authored the Pelican MAC, which partly motivated the design of the AEGIS MAC.

 We would like to thank the following individuals for their contributions:

-- Eric Lagergren and Daniel Bleichenbacher for catching a broken test vector and Daniel Bleichenbacher for many helpful suggestions.
+- Eric Lagergren and Daniel Bleichenbacher for catching a broken test vector, and Daniel Bleichenbacher for many helpful suggestions.
+- Soatok Dreamseeker for his early review of the draft and for suggesting the addition of negative test vectors.
-- John Preuß Mattsson for his review of the draft, and for suggesting how AEGIS should be used in the context of DTLS and QUIC.
+- John Preuß Mattsson for his review of the draft and for suggesting how AEGIS should be used in the context of DTLS and QUIC.
-- Bart Mennink and Charlotte Lefevre as well as Takanori Isobe and Mostafizar Rahman for investigating the commitment security of the schemes specified in this document.
+- Bart Mennink and Charlotte Lefevre, as well as Takanori Isobe and Mostafizar Rahman, for investigating the committing security of the schemes specified in this document.
-- Scott Fluhrer for his review of the draft as a member of the CFRG Crypto Panel.
+- Scott Fluhrer for his review of the draft as a member of the CFRG Crypto Review Panel.
 - Yawning Angel, Chris Barber, and Neil Madden for their review of the draft.
 - Gilles Van Assche for reviewing the draft and providing insightful comments on the implications of nonce reuse in AEGIS-128X and AEGIS-256X.